Hunter McElrea: Sportscar racing career

+IMSA SportsCar Championship

+2024

+In 2024, McElrea made the switch to sportscar racing and signed with TDS Racing to compete in the 2024 IMSA SportsCar Championship in LMP2.
+He would compete in the Michelin Endurance Cup rounds alongside Steven Thomas and Mikkel Jensen.
+McElrea would get his first win in the championship at Indianapolis and would win again at the 2024 Petit Le Mans.

+2025

+McElrea returned to the championship for the 2025 season, continuing to compete with TDS Racing.
+He would once again join Steven Thomas and Mikkel Jensen.

 Personal life

 McElrea is the third generation in his motor racing family.
 His grandfather Rod McElrea won the New Zealand Beach Racing championships, in Nelson, in 1971 and the OSCA championships in 1983.
 His father Andy McElrea won the 1991 New Zealand Formula Ford Championship, and the 1996 New Zealand Trans-Am Championship.
-Andy is also the Founder & Team Principal of McElrea Racing, which competes in the Porsche Carrera Cup Australia Championship & Porsche Sprint Challenge Australia championships.
+Andy is also the Founder & Team Principal of McElrea Racing, which competes in the Porsche Carrera Cup Australia Championship & Porsche Sprint Challenge Australia.